1957 United States Senate special election in Texas

-The 1957 United States Senate special election in Texas was held on April 2, 1957 to complete the unexpired term of Senator Price Daniel, who resigned to become Governor of Texas.
+The 1957 United States Senate special election in Texas was held on April 2, 1957, to complete the unexpired term of Senator Price Daniel, who resigned to become Governor of Texas.
 Interim Senator William Blakley did not run for re-election.
-The race was won by Ralph Yarborough with a plurality of the vote; no majority was required.
-Yarborough became the second person since World War II to win election to the Senate with under 40% of the vote.
+Ralph Yarborough won the race with a plurality of the vote; no majority was required.

 Background

-In November 1956, incumbent Senator Price Daniel was elected Governor of Texas.
-He resigned from the Senate before taking office in January 1957.
-Outgoing Governor Allan Shivers appointed William Blakley to fill the seat until a successor could be duly elected, with the election scheduled for April 2.
+In November 1956, incumbent senator Price Daniel was elected Governor of Texas.
+He had announced his resignation that September after winning the Democratic nomination, but it only became effective after he took office in January 1957.
+Outgoing Governor Allan Shivers appointed William Blakley to fill the seat until a successor could be elected.
+At the time of his appointment, Blakley was mum about which party he would vote with in the Senate; he had never held political office before.
+Soon after, he announced that he would serve as a Democrat, ensuring Democratic control in the narrowly divided Senate.
+The special election was scheduled for April 2.
+Blakley declined to run in the special election.
 The winner would finish Daniel's term ending in 1959.